vancesteven/PlanetProfile/README.md

 The main repository is mirrored at https://github.com/NASA-Planetary-Science/PlanetProfile; any pull requests should be submitted to https://github.com/vancesteven/PlanetProfile.

 ## Acknowledging PlanetProfile
 We want to hear about your work with PlanetProfile!
 Please consider sending us a message alerting us to your work (svance@jpl.nasa.gov).
-Suggested acknowledgement in publications: "Data used in this work were generated using the open-source PlanetProfile software hosted on GitHub."
+Suggested acknowledgement in publications: "Data used in this work were generated using the open-source _PlanetProfile_ software hosted on GitHub (https://github.com/vancesteven/PlanetProfile)."

 ## Getting started
 PlanetProfile is available in Python and Matlab.